frontend/toolbox/assets/components/doc/components.md

 <button>\{{#if button-content}}\{{ button-content }}\{{^}}My button\{{/if}}</button>
 ````

-and a `search-form.hbs` molecule using default atom's value :
+and a `search-form.hbs` molecule using the value of the default atom :

 ````html
 <form class="form-inline">